fstrub95/fstrub95.github.io/index.md

 ## Websites
-GuessWhat is a two-player visual dialogue game I used as a testbed for Visually Grounding Language algorithms. <br/>
+GuessWhat is a two-player visual dialogue game we developed.
+We used it as a testbed for Visually Grounding Language Machine Learning algorithms. <br/>
 [website](https://guesswhat.ai/)

-LightingTorch is a website I set up when I first started to use Torch.
+LightingTorch is a website I set up when I first started to use Lua-Torch.
 Its initial goal was to provide helpful tips on the Lua Torch Framework. <br/>
 [website](http://lighting-torch.com/)